PTDonnelly/ground_based/README.md

 ### UNDER CONSTRUCTION ###

-1. Better calculation of errors (Done)
-2. Saving of calibration coefficients (Done)
-3. Reading arrays into PlotProfiles and WriteSpx: (a) Add the different "modes" to FindFiles (Done), (b) Add the files to FindFiles under relevant (Done)
-4. Plotting profiles in PlotProfiles (Done)
 5. Writing spxfiles in WriteSpx
 6. Plotting global maps in PlotMaps

-7. Plotting polar projection maps in PlotPoles (to be create)
+Thoughts for next version: consolidate codes into groups of functions and subfunctions for expansion in future
-8. For maps, define a module with both mapping options inside so that we can simply import PlotMaps and call PlotMaps.Cylindrical or PlotMaps.Polar for whatever case we need.
-This is also expandable in future.
+1. For Mapping: define the module with both mapping options inside so that we can simply import Mapping and call Mapping.Cylindrical or Mapping.Polar.
-9. Repeat with MeridProfiles?
-I.e. MeridProfiles.Create and MeridProfiles.Calibrate?
-To cut down on the number of separate functions in the directory.
-10. Repeat with VisirFilters?
-I.e. VisirFilters.Wavelengths and VisirFilters.Wavenumbers?
+2. For Profiles: define the module MeridProfiles, such that MeridProfiles.Create and MeridProfiles.Calibrate.
+Eventually this could even become Binning.MeridProfile.Create, Binning.CTLProfile.Create, etc. (depending on what is needed).
+3. For filter information, define the module VisirFilters.Wavelengths and VisirFilters.Wavenumbers.
 Although this is a non-ideal and dirty fix anyway, so maybe that is a chance to generalise those functions.
 Possibly combine with SetWave?
+4. For Winds: define the module PlotWinds, such that PlotWinds.Pseudo, PlotWinds.Retrieved, PlotWinds.DYNAMICO etc.
+5. For reading input files: define the module ReadInput, such that ReadInput.Gravity, ReadInput.Calib, ReadInput.ZonalWind, ReadInput.Fits.
+6. For writing output files: define the module WriteOutput, such that WriteOutput.MeridProfiles, WriteOutput.Calibration, WriteOutput.Spx.
+7. For now, RegisterMaps is fine since we are dealing with VISIR observations in .fits format.
+When the instrument or data format changes, we will need to expand and maybe generalise.

+We can also ask ourselves, do we want plotting routines to be nested inside the relevant area?
+I.e. Mapping.Cylindrical.Plot, MeridProfiles.Plot, Winds.Pseudo.Plot?
+Or keep all plotting routines in one module with different areas nested inside that?
+I.e. Plot.MeridProfiles, Plot.Winds.Pesudo, Plot.Mapping.Cylindrical?

+Maybe the secondway is better because then you can have the function Mapping.Cylindrical() and at the very end you can call Plot.Mapping.Cylindrical()?
+I am not sure at this point.